andresgarcia29/cli-rabbitmq/README.md

 ## How it works?

-**The CLI try to be smart.**
+### The CLI try to be smart.
-The CLI save the data in your local storage
-Global database where you can share the architecture for the messages.

-Saving architecture:
-Make match with the queue name and the properties of the json in the file.
+**features**:

+- It can save specific files in our storage and when you send the same queue name, we can use this file.

+- When we have files saved, we have the option to use this file but with different content, you can set new content dinamically.

+- It can send many messages as you need.

+### Commands with params

+- **connect**
+  - --url or -u: Url to connect with RabbitMq

+- **send**
+  - --exchange or -e: Choose the exchange.
+  - --queue or -q: Choose the queue name.
+  - --file or -f: Choose the json file.
+  - --save or -s: Save the json file.
+  - --manually or -m: Write manually.
+  - --counter or -c: Repeat # times.